-- Food: Drinking on a full stomach will cause alcohol to be more slowly absorbed by the stomach and small intestines, leading to a lower BAC than drinking the same amount on an empty stomach.
+- Food: Drinking on a full stomach will cause the stomach and small intestines to absorb alcohol more slowly, leading to a lower BAC than drinking the same amount on an empty stomach.

 Finally, it’s important to note that men and women metabolize alcohol differently.
 Women are generally smaller than men, with less body water and a higher percentage of body fat.
 As a result, they metabolize alcohol more slowly and have a higher BAC than men after drinking the same amount of alcohol.

 As a general rule of thumb, women should be able to drink no more than two drinks per hour to stay under the legal limit.
 Men should be able to drink three.
 (You can see the full charts in a previous blog post.)
 If you consume more than this, you can expect your BAC to be over the legal limit.

 Every hour after you’ve stopped drinking (as your liver metabolizes the alcohol), you can subtract .015 from your estimated BAC.
 As an example, if you are a 180-lb. man who has five drinks in one hour, your BAC is an estimated .11—over the legal limit.
 You would likely need to wait three hours for your BAC to lower below the legal limit.

 If you or a loved one are accused of driving under the influence, we are here to help.
 Contact Casper & Casper to speak with an experienced, knowledgeable OVI lawyer in Cincinnati, OH about your case.